SunStarSys/www/content/clients/apache.md

 as the spam levels rose to 2 million then 2.5 million per day, because the `earlytalker` delay increased concurrency levels 4-5 times above "normal" levels and the spam continued to grow.
 We were pushing `httpd`'s `MaxClients` settings during that period, but after a few months we started seeing measurable improvements.
+Normally `earlytalker` runs before the banner is delivered, which is suboptimal when your primary plugin for dealing with spammers revolves around dns blacklists.
+Running `earlytalker` as late as possible meant that other, faster- acting, anti-spam plugins could drop the connection as soon as possible, before the delays kick in.

-Over an 8 year span, the ecological impact of my earlytalker adjustments were clear: we had dropped the number of daily inbound spam connections **ten-fold**, down to around 150K per day, spread across two servers.
+Over an 8 year span, the ecological impact of my `earlytalker` adjustments were clear: we had dropped the number of daily inbound spam connections **ten-fold**, down to around 150K per day, spread across two servers.
 Spammers were simply **opting out** of sending messages to apache.org, which was the best anti-spam solution possible.